smarco/WFA-paper/README.md

 ```
           --bandwidth <INT>
             Selects the bandwidth size for those algorithms that use bandwidth strategy.

-          --ksw2-approximate
-            Selects the approximate method when using KSW2 algorithms.

           --minimum-wavefront-length <INT>
             Selects the minimum wavefront length to trigger the WFA-Adapt reduction method.